jbarndt/fcbh-dataset-io/README.md

 + word_begin_ts
 + word_end_ts
 + mfccs
-+ mfccs_norm
++ mfccs_norm (questionable, possibly post process)
 + word_enc
 + src_word_enc
 + word_multi_enc
 + src_word_multi_enc

+The word_id is a surrogate auto generated integer primary key.
 The logical primary key, which should be implemented as a unique index, consists of script_id, word_seq.
+Script_id is a foreign key to the script table.

 ## Data Dictionary

-### Language Attributes
+### Identifying Attributes

+**bible_id** - The FCBH bible_id, often 3 char of ISO + 3 char of Version.
+It is the unique identifier of a bible, and is the common identifier given to all text, audio, and video filesets.

+**language_iso** - The ISO language code using the ISO 639-3 standard.

+**version_code** - The 3 character version code.
+This is almost always the same as the last 3 digits of the bible_id.

+**source_code** - This code is unique to this system.
+It defines the source of the text data collected.
+Possible values include: usfm, usx, jsonBible, jsonChapter, excel, etc.

 **language_id** - The FCBH language id, which takes into account oral dialect
-    - Context:
-    - Vessel:
-    - Excel:

-**language_iso** - The ISO language code using the ISO 639-3 standard.
-    - Context:
-    - Vessel:
-    - Excel:

-**language_name** - The ISO 639-3 name of the language
-    - Context:
-    - Vessel:
-    - Excel:
+**rolv_id** - To be written

 **alphabet** - The 4 digit code of the ISO 15924 standard.
 It is also called script code.
 The need for this is uncertain, but if it is useful, it might be necessary to analyze the unicode values of the characters to obtain it.

+**language_name** - The ISO 639-3 name of the language.

+**version_name** - The name associated with the version_code.

 ### Book Attributes